ctelfer/onics/README.txt

  * peseq - embed a sequence number into various fields in a packet stream

- * pfind - a program to select a subset of packets from a stream
+ * pflt - select packets from a stream that match a pattern

  * phead - extract the first N packets from a packet stream

  * ppop - pop the outermost protocol(s) from each packet in a packet stream

+ * preverse - reverse the packets in a stream

  * ptail - extract the last N packets from a packet stream

  * pxseq - extract a sequence number from embedded fields in a packet stream

+ * pxtr - extract a range of packets from a stream

  * tcpsess - generate a partial or complete TCP stream from data files